conan-io/docs/reference/generators/json.rst

-The generated ``conanbuildinfo.json`` file is a json file with the following fields:
+The generated ``conanbuildinfo.json`` file is a json file with the following keys:

 dependencies
 -------------

-The dependencies is a list, with each item belonging to one dependency, and each one with the following fields:
+The dependencies is a list, with each item belonging to one dependency, and each one with the following keys:
 - name
 - version
 - description